 W. C. Miller Collegiate strives to honor student achievements in academic, vocational, athletic, musical, and civic/citizenship excellence, to celebrate achievements that might otherwise go unnoticed, and to show what counts at Miller.

-Our UnderGrad Award ceremony for the 2021-22 school year will take place in the fall of 2022.
 Information on awards and award criteria are listed on our webpage under the Students/Parents menu.
+Awards for the school year are distributed at graduation to our Grade 12s and the following fall for returning students.